capossele/drand/README.md

 ## Supporting
 Drand is an open source project, currently as a side project.
 If you believe in the project, your financial help would be very valuable.
-Please contact me on [twitter](https://twitter.com/nikkolasg1) to know more about the project and its continuation and how to fund it.
+Please contact the main author on [twitter](https://twitter.com/nikkolasg1) to know more about the project and its continuation and how to fund it.
 More documentation on that front will arrive.